olve123/Breakout/README.md

 TODO:

-- Place paddle on game area
-- Make paddle move
 - Create ball
 - Find out how ball should move and implement
 - Give functionality to Gamemanager
 - Create and give functionality to Inputmanager
 - Implement collision-detection
-- Make an array of bricks and place them on the game-area
 - Write documentation (sunday)